keithallatt/auto-update-project/README.md

 ### Support

 For additional support, consider checking the project's wiki, or by creating an issue on this project.
 Be specific or fixes may not be able to be completed.

+## Usage

+### Standalone

+This interface can be used as a standalone application, bundled into a .app or .exe file or ran as a python script, with an appropriately filled out JSON file and online git repository.
+This is recommended for projects with graphical user interfaces or headless programs that require no input or can rely on command line arguments.

+### From the command line

+For any project that relies heavily on command line input and output, or runs in the background, or for a project that just needs an update manager, this route works better.
+Using the command line, command line arguments can control how the program is used, for example, running headless and/or without running the program after the update is complete.